-The peak gives hikers a beautiful view over Honolulu and Waikiki Beach, and the trail is of an easy to a moderate difficulty that even novice hikers can manage.
+The peak gives hikers a beautiful view over Honolulu and Waikiki Beach, and the trail has an easy to moderate difficulty that even novice hikers can manage.

 Diamond Head is located in Honolulu and is easily accessible via car or public transportation.
 If you’re driving, the cost of admission is $5 per vehicle.